-The EIS should review the quality, quantity and significance of groundwater in the proposal area, together with groundwater use in neighbouring areas.
+To the extent commensurate with the likely impacts of the proposal, the EIS should review the quality, quantity and significance of groundwater in the proposal area, together with groundwater use in neighbouring areas.

 The review should include a survey of existing groundwater supply facilities (bores, wells, or excavations) to the extent of any environmental harm.
 The information to be gathered for analysis is to include: